Choosing a www vs non-www domain name: pros, cons, and recommendations

 In addition to DNS limitations, choosing a root domain as canonical raises concerns about cookies.
 In modern browsers, the main domain’s cookies are automatically transmitted to subdomains.
 This means that if you set cookies for example.com, they will also be sent to static.example.com, email.example.com, etc.

-Here’s why this is a bad thing.
+Here’s why this is bad.

 Non-www for branding and ease of use